The English Conditional

 If

-had more time,
+I had more

-should learn some more about IT.
+more about IT.

-Although unlikely to happen, the speaker is saying that it would be a good idea, but is not committed to it.
+saying that it would be a good idea, but is not committed to

 If

-had more time
+I had more

-could learn Hindi.
+I could learn Hindi.

 Although unlikely to happen, it is only a possibility anyway.

-With the verb to be, there are two forms that can be used with I, he, she & it:
+verb to be, there are two forms that can be used with I,

 IF